Merlion Park

 • Harbourfront

-Seeing Forest by Robert Zhao Renhui invites the audience to explore the lesser-known world of Singapore’s secondary forests, which are areas that have regrown after human-caused deforestation.
-The exhibition will feature a mix of videos and sculptures, originally shown in Venice, transforming SAM’s gallery into an immersive forest-like environment filled with sights, sounds, and stories.
+After its run in Venice, Robert Zhao Renhui’s exhibition invites you to explore the lesser-known world of Singapore’s secondary forests – areas that have regrown after human-caused deforestation.
+Drawing on nearly a decade of research, Zhao encourages us to look past the city’s familiar skyline and dive into the complex ecosystems of these often-overlooked spaces.
+The exhibition features a mix of videos and sculptures, originally shown in its Venice debut, transforming SAM’s gallery into an immersive forest-like environment filled with sights, sounds, and stories.
 Zhao’s work brings these spaces to life, showing everything from sambar deer that escaped a zoo in the ‘70s to Japanese sparrowhawks stopping for a drink, and even a wild boar giving birth just outside Zhao’s apartment.

 Advertising